 AIARE Course Leader & Instructor, EMT, Ski Guide

-Greg has worked at Aspen Expeditions since 2008 as ski guide and Level 1 & 2 AIARE avalanche education course instructor.
+Greg has worked at Aspen Expeditions since 2008 as a ski guide and Level 1 & 2 AIARE avalanche education course instructor.
 Greg is also a full member of Mountain Rescue Aspen and a certified Emergency Medical Technician (EMT).

 Greg's other passion is food.
 He often works as a private chef for families or events, which makes him a sought-after hut trip partner.